Sandton: Roads

-Sandton has an extensive road network that allows you to get around.
-The main freeway to get in to the city is the M1 freeway through the M60 offramp at Marlboro Drive, The M40 at Grayston Drive and the M30 at Corlett Drive.
-To get around, you can use the M9, M27, M71, M75 and M85.
+The main freeway to get in to the city is the M1 freeway (from Johannesburg and the N1) through the M60 at Marlboro Drive, the M40 at Grayston Drive and the M30 at Corlett Drive.
+The N1 freeway (Western Bypass) passes through the northern part of Sandton, with off-ramps at the M9 (Rivonia Road) & R511/M81 (Winnie Mandela Drive).
+One can use the M9, M27, M71, M75 and M85 metropolitan routes.

 Education

 The main campus of the Lycée Jules Verne, a French international school, is in Sandton.

 Sandton used to be home of the former Bond University South Africa.
 Sandton also houses many primary to high schools including: